 After 20 years in advertising, running a couple of creative departments, and winning almost every industry award, Jeff took his lifelong love of going to the movies and decided to take a crack at writing a screenplay.
-It was a character-driven horror movie (INCURABLE) and when he was finished with it, he sent it to Script magazine for their review.
-After taking their notes to heart, he rewrote INCURABLE and it ultimately became Script's only recommended spec screenplay of 2009 (from over 1000 entries).
+It was a character-driven horror movie (INCURABLE), and when he was finished with it, he sent it to Script magazine for their review.
+After taking their notes to heart, he rewrote INCURABLE, and it ultimately became Script's only recommended spec screenplay of 2009 (from over 1000 entries).
 Inspired by their affirmation, Jeff has been writing as much as possible ever since.

 And it's turned into a lot of success.
 Jeff was the Grand Prize for his western THE SCOUNDRELS CLUB at the 2013 Sundance Film Festival "Table Read My Screenplay" screenwriting contest.
 The script also won Best Action/Adventure category in that same contest.
-The western has been a top finalist in five additional contests, including the 2014 Script Pipeline screenwriting contest and the 2016 Screencraft Screenwriting Fellowship Contest.
+The western has been a top finalist in six additional contests, including the 2014 Script Pipeline screenwriting contest and the 2016 Screencraft Screenwriting Fellowship Contest.

 Jeff’s dark comedy PLAY DIRTY was named a quarterfinalist in the 2014 Nicholl Fellowship, as well as the 2014 Final Draft “Big Break” screenwriting contest.
 It was a semifinalist in the 2014 Screencraft Comedy screenwriting contest and a finalist in the 2017 Script Pipeline contest, and it won third prize in the 2015 Emerging Screenwriters Contest.